 Finally Governance is an important element in providing prudent oversight, guidance and community ownership.
-Our governance structure is built around consumers, engaged community partners as well as stakeholders who serve in a wide variety of key leadership positions in their communities.
+Our governance structure is built around consumers, engaged community partconsumers, engaged community ners as well as stakeholders who serve in a wide variety of key leadership positions in their communities.

-Community Consortiums bring another important voice to the conversation and Community use and abuse.

-Coalitions pinpoint local needs to reduce substance
+Community Consortiums bring another important voice to the conversation and Community Coalitions pinpoint local needs to reduce substance use and abuse.